openhab/openhab-addons/addons/binding/org.openhab.binding.knx/README.md

 #### Standard Channel Types

 Standard channels are used most of the time.
 They are used in the common case where the physical state is owned by a decive within the KNX bus, e.g. by a switch actuator who "knows" whether the light is turned on or of or by a temperature sensor which reports the room temperature regularly.

+Note: After changing the DPT of already existing Channels, openHAB needs to be restarted for the changes to become effective.

 ##### Channel Type "switch"